cfunkhouser/idontfixcomputers/content/thing/building-the-nas.md

 ---
-title: "Building the NAS"
+title: "Home-built NAS (deprecated)"
 date: 2016-07-25T14:53:45-04:00
 draft: false
 tags: ["nas", "home lab"]
 ---

-# Home-Built NAS
+Note: This document was never finished.
+I'm also no longer using this NAS.

 ## Install Debian 8